25 September 2018

 Smokers should try to quit smoking to get better and long-lasting results after teeth whitening.

-You should note that yellowish teeth produce excellent teeth whitening results.
-Compared to this, brownish teeth produce less effective results whereas purple or greyish tooth do not respond to the whitening treatment at all.
+You should note that yellowish teeth produce excellent teeth-whitening results.
+Compared to this, brownish teeth have less effective outcomes, whereas purple or greyish teeth do not respond to the whitening treatment.

-Do you know that the blue-grey stains caused by tetracycline (an antibiotic) is very difficult to lighten?
+Do you know that the blue-grey stains caused by tetracycline (an antibiotic) are very difficult to lighten?
 It needs up to six months of home whitening or several in-office sessions to produce satisfying results.

 Conclusion